 In the waiting room of the Shin-Kanaya station, you’ll find a cute little coffee stand called 「This Is Café」 .
-I recommendation the “SL latte,” decorated with SL art made from cocoa powder.
+I recommend the “SL latte,” decorated with SL art made from cocoa powder.
 It’s so KAWAII!
-They use a very rare espresso machine that is one of just a few in Japan.
-It tastes so good.
-You can bring the coffee on the train or relax in the waiting room.
+They use a very rare espresso machine and it tastes so good.
+You can bring the coffee on the train or drink it while you relax in the waiting room.

 Time travel to the early Showa period!

-After enjoying all of what Shin-Kanaya station had to offer, I realized that it was already boarding time.
+After enjoying all of what Shin-Kanaya station had to offer, I realized that it was already time to board.
 I got on the ”SL Kawane 1” train at 11：52.
-The inside of the train looked so retro and nostalgic, that I felt like I was back in the early Showa period!
-While eating my Ekiben, the train whistled to depart and the station staff was waving their hands to us.
+The train interior looked so retro and nostalgic, that I felt like I was back in the early Showa period!
+While eating my Ekiben, the train whistled to depart and the station staff waved at us as they sent us off.
 Here we go…

-One of the train’s staff members entertained us by playing the harmonica and had a nice smile!
+One of the train’s staff members entertained us by playing the harmonica.

 The train’s smoke was billowing over the top of the train and I could smell the burning coal.
-When I looked out the window, I could see the extensive green tea farms and some people were waving their hands to us.
+When I looked out the window, I could see the extensive green tea farms and some people waved their hands at us.
 Everyone burst out laughing when they saw some nude guys waving their hands from the famous hot spring, “Kawane Onsen”.

 You can also purchase things on the train.
 The “dorayaki,” with its wheel emblem branded on the surface is available for purchase, as well as a massive amount of anko (Japanese sweet bean) sweets.

-After an hour and twenty-minutes, I arrived at the final stop of Senzu station.
+After an hour and twenty-minutes, I arrived at the final stop of my journey, Senzu station.
 The SL that brought me here was being reloaded with coal for its return trip.
 Bye-bye and Thank you for bringing me here!
-There were “Thomas” locomotives welcoming us on the platform.
+We were welcomed by “Thomas” locomotives on the platform.
 These locomotives only run from June to October!
-I took a photo with Thomas the train and have loved it since I was a child.
+I took a photo with Thomas the train.
+I have loved it since I was a child.
 I think children love to ride on them during the summer holiday!